Two scientists analysed the article and estimate its overall scientific credibility to be low to very low. more about the credibility rating

 A majority of reviewers tagged the article as: Clickbait headline, Flawed reasoning, Lack of context, Misleading.

 This article, published in the New York Post on 22 February 2020, went viral on Facebook within days and had received more than 13 million views and 100,000 shares at the time of this review’s publication.
-Written by Steven W. Mosher, who lacks experience in virology or biological research, the article claims that the new coronavirus is the result of a leak in a Chinese laboratory.
+Written by Steven W. Mosher, who lacks experience in virology or biological research, the article claims that the new coronavirus is the result of a leak in a Chinese laboratory and suggests that it is related to bioweapons research.
 Other outlets, such as the Daily Wire and InfoWars, have repeated the same claims based on the New York Post article.
 Before this article was published, similar or identical claims have been made in multiple outlets, with many based on research findings that were not peer-reviewed and are of dubious validity.
 (Health Feedback covered several of these claims here, here, and here.)

 Mosher’s argument is based on announcements made by the Chinese government and the Chinese Ministry of Science and Technology in which China’s president, Xi Jinping, called for containment of the virus in a speech on 3 February 2020 and the Ministry “released a new directive” on improving biosafety measures.
 Mosher asserts that these announcements indicate that “China [is having] a problem keeping dangerous pathogens in test tubes where they belong”, and that “evidence points to SARS-CoV-2 research being carried out at the Wuhan Institute of Virology”, which he labeled a “bioweapons research lab”.
 He finally concludes by saying that “China has unleashed a plague on its own people.”